 Big dogs are great, but little dogs have lots of advantages.
 They tend to live longer, they can be scooped up and held like teddy bears, and you can sneak them into most places in an average handbag.
 Small pups prove that size doesn’t matter when it comes to love.
 Here are some tiny dog breeds that won’t crush you when it’s time to snuggle.

-These Mexican pups are perfect dance partners, as they’re often doing the Harlem Shake.
+These pups are perfect dance partners, as they’re often doing the Shake.
 They can be emotional and temperamental, so it’s best to keep them calm and happy.
-They also have a Napoleon complex and have no problem biting off more than they can chew by picking fights with bigger dogs, so best to keep them on a short leash.
+Some also have a Napoleon complex and have no problem biting off more than they can chew by picking fights with bigger dogs, so best to keep them on a short leash.

 These wrinkly little cuties make for sweet, loyal, family pups, but their scrunched noses make it hard for them to breathe.
 Sometimes they even need surgery, and hot weather is out of the question, but their adorable, popping eyes make these pups hard to resist.
 They’re very adaptable companion dogs, so as long as you keep them cool, they’ll be your buddy for life.

 My other best friend is a Dachshund, and even though he’s gone blind, his excellent nose lets him get around with no problem.
 These dogs were bred to hunt badgers, so their noses, skinny bodies, and webbed feet were made for hunting and digging in small spaces.
 If you don’t have any badgers around, be prepared for them to dig through your flowers or pillows.
 You may think they look like hot dogs, but that’s backwards.
 Hot dogs were originally called “Dachshund Sausages” after the dog breed.
 Now you know.

 8. Shih Tzu